non87/GeoPandas-Workshop/README.md

 It is important that you specify conda-forge as a channel in order to get the last version of GeoPandas.
 The default channel still distributes version 0.6 at this time.

+After this, you can download the entire repository with the "clone or download" green button on the right-upper corner of this window.